cla-assistant/cla-assistant/README.md

 ===
 Streamline your workflow and let CLA assistant handle the legal side of contributions to a repository for you.
 CLA assistant enables contributors to sign CLAs from within a pull request.

-To get started, simply store your CLA as a GitHub Gist file then link it with the repository in CLA assistant.
+To get started, simply store your CLA as a GitHub Gist file then link it with the repository/organisation in CLA assistant.
 Then sit back and relax while CLA assistant:

 - Comments on each opened pull request to ask the contributor to sign the CLA
 - Allows contributors to sign a CLA from within a pull request